 Adapted from Lya Mojica | Taylor Chen | Bone Deep Broth | Sterling Epicure, 2015

 We can’t be the only ones who’ve wondered what the difference is between stock and broth.
 It’s confusing, is it not?!
-The terms have been bandied about seemingly interchangeably for decades, and to make matters more confounding, there’s bone broth to contend with in terms of what the heck it is aside from newly trendy.
-The answer is as murky as a stock (or broth or bone broth) that’s been brought to a boil*.
-We found the below excerpt from Bone Deep Broth to be a pretty darn understandable articulation of the attributes of each type of liquidy goodness.–Renee Schettler Rossi
+The terms have been bandied about seemingly interchangeably for decades, and to make matters more confounding, there’s now bone broth to contend with in terms of what the heck it is.
+And can you use broth instead of stock.
+And we find the answer is as murky as a stock or broth or bone broth that’s been brought to a boil*.
+We found the below excerpt from Bone Deep Broth to be a pretty darn understandable articulation of the attributes of each type of liquid loveliness.
+This post has been updated.–David Leite

 [Editor’s Note: Still a little confused?
 We understand.
 When conducting our due diligence in researching this topic, most authorities tended to concur that, as explained above, stock tends to be prepared with more bones, requires a longer simmer, and ends up more gelatinous compared to broth.
 Bone broth, for most intents and purposes, is sort of an amalgam of stock and broth.
 And bear in mind, it’s not that any one sort is better than another.
 They’re just different.
 Wherever your preferred technique for the long, slow extraction of minerals and nutrients from meaty bones, consider this an excuse to go make some.
 And consider our beef bone broth recipe, our roast chicken stock recipe, our slow cooker chicken stock recipe, even our vegetable broth recipe just the inspiration you need.]